-Young children sometimes find it difficult to wear a face covering, so we recommend that both you and your child/children (Early Childhood and Elementary students) wear your face coverings(s) on the way to school to establish the expectation that when they're going to school they will need to wear a face covering.
+Young children sometimes find it difficult to wear a face covering, so we recommend that both you and your child/children (children 2 years and older) wear your face coverings(s) on the way to school to establish the expectation that when they're going to school they will need to wear a face covering.
 If your child will not wear their face covering on the way to school, please be sure they put it on as soon as you arrive on campus.
 Here is a link to the CDC's guidance on use of face coverings.